 This is a very common interview question.
-You are asked that if you have a linked list in which you can traverse only in one direction, and if that linked list has a loop in it, how you will detect it??
+We are asked if we have a linked list in which we can traverse only in one direction and if that linked list has a loop in it, how will we detect it??

-Well, if you don’t know the answer then don’t be demoralize.
-My personal opinion is that these kind of questions does not evaluate the logical thinking of a candidate because problems like this have a very specific answer.
+Well, if you don’t know the answer then don’t be demoralized.
+My personal opinion is that this kind of question does not evaluate the logical thinking of a candidate because problems like this have a very specific answer.
 Either you know it, or you don’t.

-For this specific question, best answer interviewer is looking for is “Floyd's Cycle-Finding Algorithm“.
-This algorithm suggest a solution in which in stead of only one pointer to traverse through list, you are advised to have two pointers at a time.
-Both pointers will start from first node of linked list and traverse using next attribute.
+For this specific question, the best answer the interviewer is looking for is “Floyd's Cycle-Finding Algorithm“.
+This algorithm suggests a solution in which instead of only one pointer to traverse through a list, we are advised to have two pointers at a time.
+Both pointers will start from the first node of the linked list and traverse using the next attribute.

-The difference lies in the number of nodes which they jump in each step.
-First node jump to next node each time, where as another node jumps two nodes at a time.
-First node is called slower node or tortoise, and second faster node is called hare.
+The difference lies in the number of nodes that they jump in each step.
+First node jump to the next node each time, whereas another node jumps two nodes at a time.
+The first node is called the slower node or “tortoise“, and the second faster node is called “hare“.

-This traversal ensures that if there is a loop in linked link then both the nodes will meet somewhere in their traversal path for sure.
+This traversal ensures that if there is a loop in linked list then both the nodes will meet somewhere in their traversal path for sure.
 It has O(n) complexity.

-I have written a least possible single linked list code for demonstration of this example only.
+Let us verify this using a Java program.
+I have written the least possible single linked list code for demonstration of this example only.

 package com.howtodoinjava.demo.core;